jimmyt2003/enterpriser/README.md

 # enterpriser Implementation list

+- Link Domain name to hosting account using DNS
 - Create github directory and set up on laptop and imac
 - Download codeigniter MVC framework and install onto machine, then upload to git repository
 - Install less css compiler and set up style.css to track style.less